enonic/gradle-defaults/README.md

 description=<This value will be used in the `description` tag in the pom.xml file>
 publicName=<This value will be used in the `name` tag in the pom.xml file.
 Optional.
 Default `value project.name`>
 ```

+## Testing

+When updating this plugin, it is important to test, not only building but also deploying of dependent projects, to make sure the changes
+don't break anything. [^1]

+[^1]: Version 2.1.1 caused major problems because of this specific issue.
+Several projects were automatically updated by Dependabot,
+because the build didn't fail, but the projects could not be deployed.